alexmrbarreira/multitracer_fnl/README.md

 - Barreira & Krause 2023, https://arxiv.org/abs/2302.09066

 In particular, it computes the improvements in observational constraints of the local primordial non-Gaussianity parameter $f_{\rm NL}$ using galaxy multi-tracer analyses.
-It can be used to identify which types of galaxy selection cuts yield optimal measurements of $f_{\rm NL}$.
+It is useful to identify which types of galaxy selection cuts yield optimal measurements of $f_{\rm NL}$.